Converg3nce/matic-docs/docs/matic-js-tutorial.md

 We will now initiate the Withdraw process.

-We currently have `3.770 CHE` tokens at our address on Matic — `0xdcd53258BA8A69C6a505300BE75447A772bFd3d6`
+We currently have `3.770 MTX` tokens at our address on Matic — `0xdcd53258BA8A69C6a505300BE75447A772bFd3d6`

-We will withdraw `1 CHE` from the Matic Account.
+We will withdraw `1 MTX` from the Matic Account.

 To initiate the withdraw we will run `$ node initiate-withdraw-ERC20.js`.